M.Mus Music and Sound

-Newly developed this year, our new M.Mus programme Music & Sound* offers you the flexibility to specialise in either Music Performance or Music Production.
+Developed and validated in 2022, our new M.Mus programme Music & Sound offers you the flexibility to specialise in either Music Performance or Music Production.
 What are you waiting for?
-Apply now for either a September 2022 start or apply for February 2023.

 In partnership with the London College of Music and University of West London, the qualification is developed to address the needs of contemporary musicians/producers on a practical, academic and professional basis.
 Our tutors are practising creative industry experts in their respective fields.

-Expand and develop your competitive edge in the music industry by working alongside our experienced tutors who practice their trade in the creative sector, not only will they provide guidance.
-Through 1:1 tuition and workshops, they will provide and share their expertise explicitly tailored for you.
+Expand and develop your competitive edge in the music industry by working alongside our experienced tutors who practice their trade in the creative sector.
+Through 1:1 tuition and our superb VLE (virtual learning environment) they will provide and share their expertise tailored for you.

 Our Partners